QuickMythril/qortal-mcp-server/DESIGN.md

 - Some admin endpoints (e.g. `/admin/status`) may require an API key; this is loaded from configuration and attached only where necessary. fileciteturn0file0

-#### Public node fallback / NodePool (planned)
+#### Public node fallback / NodePool (opt-in, experimental)

 - Goal: primary-first failover that retries another node only on network failures (connection/timeout); any real HTTP response (including 4xx/5xx/401) stops retries.
-- Health/cooldown: track per-node health; skip recently failed nodes for a short cooldown; optionally probe `/blocks/height` as a lightweight reachability check within the existing whitelist and rate philosophy.
+- Health/cooldown: track per-node health; skip recently failed nodes for a short cooldown (~30s default); optionally probe `/blocks/height` as a lightweight reachability check within the existing whitelist and rate philosophy.
 - API key handling: never send the local API key to public nodes; admin endpoints may fail on fallback with `Unauthorized`, which is expected.
 - Configuration: opt-in via env—`QORTAL_ALLOW_PUBLIC_FALLBACK` (default `false`) and `QORTAL_PUBLIC_NODES` (comma-separated list).
 When disabled, behavior stays single-node/local.
 - Trust note: using public nodes shifts trust for read-only data; operators should enable fallback only if comfortable with that tradeoff.